Florida Trees and Shrubs

 Shrubs have multiple woody stems and they rarely or never exceed 13 to 15 feet when fully grown; some plants may grow either as a small tree or large shrub.

-Slash Pine, Yellow Pine - Pinus elliottii var. densa
+Slash Pine, Yellow Pine - Pinus elliottii var. elliottii

-Slash pine tree - Pinus elliottii var. densa Slash pine fire resistant trunk Detail of slash pine needles Detail image - Slash pine cone (open)
+Slash pine tree - Pinus elliottii var. densa Slash pine fire resistant trunk Detail image - Slash pine cone (open)

 Slash pine is a large fast growing native evergreen conifer found throughout Florida that can attain 75 - 100 feet in height and a 3 to 4 ft. diameter trunk.
 Bald eagles nest in large slash pines, and seeds from cones are a food source for squirrels, wild turkey as well as white-tailed deer.